-See the separate article on Tuberculosis Prevention and Screening.
+See the separate Tuberculosis Prevention and Screening article.

 - Offer Mantoux testing to diagnose LTBI in people who are either household contacts or close work or school contacts (aged 5 years and older) of all patients diagnosed with active TB.